gzahora/liri-node-app/README.md

     Output: The system will display information associated with the movie.

-    **note** no symbols need to be used when typing the name of the movie. e.g.
+    **NOTE** no extra symbols are needed when typing the name of the movie.
+    * e.g.
-        1) CORRECT: the prestige
+        1. CORRECT: the prestige
-            2) INCORRECT: "the prestige"
+            2. INCORRECT: "the prestige"
-            3) INCORRECT: <the prestige>
+            3. INCORRECT: <the prestige>

     **Example 4**: Run the `do-what-it-says` command